Jonplussed/healthfinch-example-program/README.md

 These results really call into question the intentional referential opacity of frameworks like Rails.
-The functional pipeline of languages like Haskell ensures that the HTTP request and subsequent response can be traced throughout the life of the program without having to consult entropied documentation— no meta-programming magic required!
+The functional pipeline of languages like Haskell ensures that the HTTP request and subsequent response can be traced throughout the lifecycle of the program, and without having to consult entropied and unproven documentation

+No meta-programming magic is required!

 #### The compromises required when adopting a framework are _heavy_.

 Did you know that the HTTP spec doesn't describe how conflicting query and POST body parameters should be resolved?
-This means the arbitrary decision is left to framework to decide— and for the programmer to discover via ad-hoc experimentation.
+This means the arbitrary decision is left to each framework to decide— and for the programmer to discover via ad-hoc experimentation.
 And this is true for many more arbitrary decisions.

 Constructing a service from this lower level— but with the assistance of types— means that the arbitrary decisions are yours and are discernible via